tsuting/Jetson_PaddlePaddle_detection/py-deepstream-text-detection/setup_guidance_AGX_Xavier.md

 ## Prerequisite

 * A machine with Ubuntu Linux x64 Version 18.04 or 16.04
-* An USB keyboard and a mouse
+* A USB keyboard and a mouse
 * A display (either HDMI or DP)
 * A network cable (or you can buy [a wireless card](https://forums.developer.nvidia.com/t/wi-fi-adapter-for-agx-xavier/127512))
 * A Nvidia developer account